Louisiana kindergartner kicked out of school for having 2 moms, parents say

-DEQUINCY, La.
-(KLFY) – A Louisiana couple says a Christian school kicked their daughter out just days before school started for having two moms.
+A Louisiana couple says a Christian school kicked their daughter out just days before school started for having two moms, KTLA sister station KLFY reports.

 The couple told KLFY that Bible Baptist Academy in Dequincy, Louisiana, told them the school couldn’t educate their daughter because her parents are a married same-sex couple.